-Uprooters must be accompanied by directions for use in Danish that provide information on use, operation and maintenance.
+Uprooters must be accompanied by directions for use in Danish providing information about use, operation and maintenance.

 In addition, the general rules on the setting up and use of technical aids apply.

 One of the most important things with regard to purchasing/setting up uprooters is that the seat must be ergonomically correct.